 The Sixpenny Neva Sofa has everything you'd look for in a couch.
-It's slouchy yet structured, casual yet sophisticated, and is equal parts comfortable and stylish.
-Don't get us wrong, we are totally in favor of investing in this sofa if it's within your budget.
+It's slouchy yet structured, casual yet sophisticated, and equal parts comfortable and stylish.
+Don't get us wrong — we are totally in favor of investing in this sofa if it's within your budget.
 (Check out our product review.)
-However, with its two-seater starting at $2,499 and its beloved chaise sectional at $4,799, this purchase certainly isn't feasible for everyone.
-With that in mind, we rounded up eight similar models that embody everything we love about Sixpenny's elevated classic.
+However, with its two-seater starting at $2,599 and its beloved chaise sectional starting at $4,949, this purchase certainly isn't feasible for everyone.
+With that in mind, we rounded up nine similar models that embody everything we love about Sixpenny's elevated classic.

 Video of the Day

 The Best Dupes for Sixpenny's Neva Sofa and Sectional

 Urban Outfitters really outdid itself with this nearly identical sofa.
 Between the flanged seams, low-profile design, plush back cushions, and killer price, the Maia Sofa is a serious no-brainer.
 Plus, it's available in four colors.
 (Note: Flanged seams refer to the extended strip of fabric that serves as a trim on the upholstery.)

 Have your heart set on a sectional?
 We totally hear you.
 Luckily, the Maia comes in this L-shape version as well.
 Just like the traditional sofa above, it's offered in four upholstery shades: cream, green, mustard, and terra cotta.

 Joss & Main's modular reversible sofa includes an armless chair, two corner chairs, and a roomy ottoman.
 The sustainably sourced set features a solid pine wood frame and stainless steel black-finished legs.
 Plus, the thick armrests add to its coziness.
 Shoppers rave that the "fabric is soft, cushion plush" and the "chair [is] very lightweight."